Spanishiwa/nava-frontend/README.md

 I added an icon to the add new member button to make its purpose more intuitive.
 I added box shadows to the cards, button, and header to add emphasis in a way that is consistent with google's material design elevation principles.

 Questions:
 I would have asked if the "Marketplace" text in the header is a link or plain text.
 To me it looks like a "Facebook" header which is a link, that's why I used React Router Dom.
+I would have asked about the cards: Should their sizes be the same, or based on its content?
+What would the design look like with 3 or 5 cards - stacked vertically or unevenly spread on multiple rows?

 ## Available Scripts